alan-turing-institute/data-safe-haven/docs/_dev_and_admin/ingress.md

+---
+layout: page
-# Bringing data and software into the Turing Safe Haven
+title: Bringing data and software into the Turing Safe Haven
+---

 This document discusses bringing data or software into the environment from an external source.
 This process is known as ingress.